-As participating members in the California Marine Protected Area Collaborative Network withe the California Department of Fish and Wildlife, Ocean Protection Council and important stakeholders in our coastal protection, Shark Stewards has helped develop a free online educational series of training modules designed for docents, volunteers and the engaged public.
+As participating members in the California Marine Protected Area Collaborative Network with the California Department of Fish and Wildlife, Ocean Protection Council (OPC) we work with important stakeholders in coastal protection.
+Under a grant by the OPC, Shark Stewards has helped develop a free online educational series of training modules designed for docents, volunteers and the engaged public.

 These training materials were developed by the Golden Gate MPA Collaborative co- chaired by David McGuire, Shark Stewards; Morgan Patton, Environmental Action Committee of West Marin; and Paul Hobi, Seabird Protection Network, under a grant by the Ocean Protection Council and Coastal Quest.

 The work group is tasked with developing tools and stakeholder engagement to help increase awareness about marine protected areas and setbacks, and minimize incursions by fishermen into protected areas in MPAS around San Francisco and Marin Counties.
 The Golden Gate MPA Collaborative is represented by State Parks, Fish and Wildlife Service at the Farallon Islands, the Point Reyes National Seashore, California Academy of Sciences, NOAA National Marine Sanctuaries, Greater Farallones Association, Seabird Protection Network, Environmental Action Committee of West Marin, additional marine and coastal non-profit organizations, and the California Department of Fish and Wildlife.
 The Collaborative is supported by grants from Resources Legacy Fund and the Ocean Protection Council.

 MPA Education Resources